 5. Bad Intake

-And last but certainly not least, nothing destroys a law firm’s advertising campaign on Google as bad as bad intake.
+And last but certainly not least, nothing destroys an injury law firm’s advertising campaign on Google as bad as bad intake.
 Bad intake will ruin everything.
 We can get you great leads from Google AdWords, but if your intake staff can’t close the leads and turn them into clients, then it’s all for nothing, and AdWords won’t work.
 Your staff has got to be able to turn the quality leads from AdWords into clients.

 Answering calls, quickly calling back missed calls, sales skills, communication skills, listening skills, quickly and thoroughly following up with the lead form leads that come in… all this stuff is crucial to making the most of your AdWords campaigns and making AdWords profitable for your law firm.